kodeflap/Tracker_Go/README.md

 If you have any suggestion or found any issues please free to put your suggestion.

-1. You can [clone the repo](https://github.com/poojaOfficial321/Tracker_Go.git) or Fork it
+1. You can Fork it

+2. Clone the project then

-2. Create your branch check out to your branch (git checkout -b) Suggested naming **feature/ feature_name
+3. Create your branch check out to your branch (git checkout -b) Suggested naming **feature/ feature_name

-3. Commit your changes(git commit -m "new feature name")
+4. Commit your changes(git commit -m "new feature name")

-4. Push to branch(git push origin feature/feature_name)
+5. Push the commit(git push origin feature/feature_name)

 5. Open pull request